Create and manage database connections

 - Clone: Creates a copy of the connection.
 You must give the copy a new name.

 - Delete: Deletes the connection.
 You cannot delete a connection if any inputs, outputs, or lookups are using it.
-In that case, this button is greyed out.
+In that case, Splunk greys out this button.

 You can also edit the attributes of a connection listed in Create a database connection, except its name.
 To change the name of a connection, clone it, give the clone the name you want, and then delete the original connection.

-The Permissions table is where you specify the Splunk Enterprise roles that have read, read-write, or no access to the connection.
+The Permissions table is where you select the Splunk Enterprise roles that have read, read-write, or no access to the connection.

-- Read access means that Splunk Enterprise roles will be able to use the connection.
+- Read access means that Splunk Enterprise roles can use the connection.

-- Write access means that Splunk Enterprise roles will be able to use and modify the connection.
+- Write access means that Splunk Enterprise roles can use and modify the connection.

 By default, the Splunk Enterprise "admin" and "db_connect_admin" roles have write access to a new connection, the "db_connect_user" role has read access, and all other roles have no access.